A cone restriction estimate using polynomial partitioning: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Larry Guth for suggesting the problem and multiple enlightening discussions, as well as for carefully reading through a first draft of the article.
 The authors are also indebted to Ciprian Demeter, Terence Tao and Ana Vargas for helpful conversations on Lorentz rescaling and bilinear interpolation.
+The first author is supported in part by NSF-DMS \#1854148.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2017 semester.